H3mann/mobileDetailing/README.md

 ### Stack
 React, Redux, Node, Neo4j

-A web application built with React/Redux/Neo4j that allows users to submit info regarding when and where they want their car to be washed/detailed.
+A web application that allows users to submit info regarding when and where they want their car to be washed/detailed.

 Workers from GB Auto Detail receive automated text messages with users info and will wash/detail the users car using eco friendly waterless carwash cleaners.